 This section provides information about the percentage of students in kindergarten through grade 12 who have been suspended at least once in a given school year.
 Students who are suspended multiple times are only counted once.

-2023 Fall Dashboard Suspension Rate by Race/Ethnicity
+2024 Fall Dashboard Suspension Rate for All Students/Student Group